vizn3r/kahoot-bot/readme.md

-# Kahoot Bot by ANEL
+# Kahoot Bot (probably not working, this is an old project)

 ## Game Pin